CharAznablee/project_GAIA/README.md

 ---

-## Example – Phase 1

-Example interaction after setting up GAIA-0:

-Enter a word for GAIA-0 to analyze: laufen

-Word: laufen
-Part of speech: verb
-Definitions:

-- sich zu Fuß fortbewegen

-- funktionieren oder in Betrieb sein
-- Example sentences:

-- Ich laufe zur Schule.

-- Die Maschine läuft gut.

 ## Requirements

 - Python 3.10 or higher
-- No external dependencies in Phase 1
+- No external dependencies in early phases
-- All knowledge stored locally in JSON format
+- All knowledge and memories stored locally in JSON format

 ---